Type Expressiveness and Its Application in Separation of Behavior Programming and Data Management Programming: Introduction

 \section{Introduction}

 The evolution of programming languages \cite{history} can be viewed as a progress on how well an object can express itself.
 Assembly languages \cite{assembly} such as Intel 8086 \cite{x86} series add symbolic instructions and method call to machine language.
 Procedural languages \cite{pragmatics} such as C \cite{c} add data type, API and method callback to assembly languages.
 Object-oriented languages \cite{pragmatics} such as C++ \cite{c++} add dynamic cast and interface to procedural languages.
-Reflective languages \cite{reflective} such as Java \cite{java} add reflection and the ability to enumerate implemented interfaces to object-oriented languages.
-Dynamic programming languages \cite{dynamic programming} such as C\# \cite{csharp} add capability to define and instantiate new type at runtime to reflective languages.

-From behavior perspective, an object is no more than its collection of interfaces \cite{pragmatics}.
-The ability to enumerate implemented interfaces in reflective languages is crucial for run-time query of objects, which is crucial for behavior-centric programming methodology \cite{pragmatics}.
-For example, recent development of semantic web \cite{semantic web} allows a piece of code to be writing from behavior perspective rather than from intended usage perspective, and its usefulness is discovered by querying for different intended usage.
-The ability of dynamic programming allows adaptation of an existing behavior for a new use at runtime, which liberates the codes from prefabricated behaviors at compile time.
-For example, using C\#, it is very easy to create a dictionary for any special key type and value type at run-time, as demonstrated by the following code fragment: \texttt{typeof(Dictionary<,>).MakeGenericType(new Type[] \{keyType, valueType\})}.
+Reflective languages \cite{reflective} such as Java \cite{java} and C\# \cite{csharp} add reflection and the ability to enumerate implemented interfaces to object-oriented languages.
+From behaviour perspective, an object is no more than its collection of interfaces \cite{pragmatics}.
+The ability to enumerate implemented interfaces in reflective languages is crucial for run-time query of objects, which is crucial for behaviour-centric programming methodology \cite{pragmatics}.
+For example, recent development of semantic web \cite{semantic web} allows a piece of code to be writing from behaviour perspective rather than from intended usage perspective, and its usefulness is discovered by querying for different intended usage.
+The ability of dynamic programming allows answer to behaviour requirement at runtime, to liberate the codes from prefabricated behaviours at compile time.